Neighborhood Traffic Management Program (NTMP)

 One of the most persistent concerns raised by residents of San Mateo is speeding on residential streets.
 Therefore, the City receives many requests related to excessive traffic speeds and/or volumes.
 People taking “short cuts” using local streets through residential neighborhoods to avoid congestion on major roadways creates traffic problems for residents on those cut through streets.

-We have a Neighborhood Traffic Management Plan
+We have a Neighborhood Traffic Management Program

 to help restore and maintain safe conditions for residential streets that may be experiencing excessive speeds or traffic volume.

 Why We Created the NTMP

 The City used to address neighborhood speeding concerns on a case-by-case and street-by-street basis.
 We soon realized that we needed a way to address entire neighborhoods.
 The NTMP addresses many aspects of traffic management as well as our multi-tiered approach to traffic calming and establishes a consistent policy.

 Our policy focus is on the three “E’s”: Education, Enforcement, Engineering.

 Education measures involve speed trailers that tell a driver how fast they are going, and more signage to remind drivers what the speed limit is.
 Enforcement measures involve active police patrol and monitoring to cite drivers who do not comply with posted speed limits.

 The Third "E," Engineering, changes the profile of the roadway with physical devices such as humps and circles and is the “Traffic Calming” component of the NTMP.